 One way to hire expert local real estate agents is by getting in touch with a Clever Partner Agent.
 They are full-service agents who will help you through every step of the home selling process.

 Not only do Clever Partner Agents look for buyers, but they also take care of all the paperwork for you.
-And because they work through Clever, they charge a flat fee of $3000 or 1% if your home sells for more than $350,000.
+And because they work through Clever, they charge a 1.5% commission.

 Clever only partners with the best agents in any given area.
 This way, you know that the person representing you is one of the best in the business.